 The American Criminal Justice Association-Lambda Alpha Epsilon is devoted to continuing high levels of professionalism in all areas of criminal justice.
 Any student committed to the field of criminal justice is invited to participate.
 The chapter holds regular meetings to provide members opportunities to exchange ideas and information.
 The Lambda Chapter of ACJA has much to offer students, including a pistol team, a crime scene team, and an academic team.

 Scholarships, Awards, and Financial Aid

-There are several scholarships available to students majoring in criminology and criminal justice or in computer criminology.
-The online application can be found at http://criminology.fsu.edu/degrees/undergraduate-programs/scholarships/.
+There are several scholarships available to students majoring in criminology and criminal justice or in cyber criminology.
+The online application can be found at https://criminology.fsu.edu/degrees/undergraduate-programs/scholarships.
 A committee appointed by the Dean selects the recipients.

 Undergraduate scholarships and awards include: Frank A. and Lynn W. Baker, The Crockett Family Fund for Excellence, Eugene and Rosalind Czajkoski, Corey D. Dahlem, Gregory D. Ereckson Memorial, Jerry A. and Carolyn S. Glass, Kelley R. Ivey, Ernest Kearns Ponce De Leon, Florida Sheriffs' Association Memorial, Relgalf, James C. Sweat, Frederick Simon Family Memorial, Doyle E. Young Endowed Memorial, Sgt.
 Daniel "Dale" Green Memorial, and Rob Williams.
 In addition, the Robert L. Clark Memorial Award, Joe Harris Memorial Award, and The Florida Sheriffs Association Law Enforcement Academy Scholarship are presented yearly to outstanding graduate students.